Manage User Account Passwords

 PATH: System Administration > Preferences > System Preferences

+The Password Reset preference indicates whether or not you have Password Reset functionality enabled.
 A value of Yes means Password Reset functionality is enabled.
 This preference cannot be changed once set.
 This value is established in the Password Reset Configuration tool.

 Enabling Password Reset Functionality